dchoi294/reading-notes/README.md

-# My reading Journal Codefellows 102
+# My reading Journal Codefellows 102 :slightly_smiling_face:

 My name is Don Choi, and I am a student in codefellows class 102.